levsero/test_embed/doc/architecture/decisions/0007-browser-testing-framework.md

 #### Considerations for the Web Widget

-##### Web Sockets
-Given that we cannot programmatically control Chat or Talk settings, we will need to mock out web socket payloads at the transport layer.
-Unfortunately, Cypress does not come with web socket mocking out of the box.
-However, we can easily monkey-patch the `window.WebSocket` class with an adaptor class.
-This adaptor class will return the original `window.WebSocket` class if the connection is not to a zopim endpoint.
-In the other case, it will return a wrapped object that has access to the socket listeners.
-This adaptor class can live inside our cypress code and allow for easy access to the chat web sdk socket listeners where we can send mocked payloads.

 ##### HTTP Requests
 Given that we do not want to constantly change account settings to produce different web widget configurations, we should mock the `embeddable/config` endpoint to return different enabled products, widget colours or anything else.
 Cypress comes with [http mocking](https://docs.cypress.io/guides/guides/network-requests.html#Testing-Strategies) out of the box.